Unlocking our past to preserve our future.

 The deadline for the lunch reservation is the Friday prior to the lecture.

 Dec.
-3rd The War With Canada by Norm Haines
+2nd: The War That Was Started Over A Key by Norm Haines

 The July 9th program was presented and performed by the Pensacola Early Music Consort.
 The Consort performs music of the late medieval and Renaissance periods, approximately 1400-1600, music that would have been familiar to Don Tristan De Luna.
 Director Charles Tucker demonstrated and explained the various instruments played in the Consort, including recorders from the soprano through the great bass, the six-foot sub-bass.
 The sixteen-foot sub-sub bass, is currently one of only seven such instruments in the world and the only one in North America.
 Additional instruments were gemshorns, krummhorns, a hammered dulcimer and various percussion instruments.